How to Turn Your B2B Network Into Recurring Passive Income

 Doing the favor for free is the silent default for most experienced operators.
 You keep the gratitude, the vendor keeps the customer, and nothing compounds.

 A B2B affiliate program that pays recurring commission on every invoice is a different shape from all of these.
 The effort is low, the upside is durable, the downside is bounded at zero.
-It does not replace advisor positions or angel checks.
+It doesn't replace advisor positions or angel checks.
 It sits next to them and pays in the background.

 Questions you are probably asking